-Decarboxylation is an essential step in the process of creating CBD oil, which is a popular daily supplement that can be used to remedy a variety of ailments.
+Decarboxylation is an essential step in the process of creating CBD hemp oil, which is a popular daily supplement that can be used to help potentially remedy a variety of ailments.
 Raw cannabis won’t offer the numerous benefits that you can get by using CBD, and while the science behind the process is complex, it is extremely important in creating the supplement that many people have come to rely on to improve their health.

 So, what is decarboxylation?
 The scientific definition of this term is that it is a chemical reaction that will remove a carboxyl group and release carbon dioxide.
 The process converts inactive components in cannabis – which are not psychoactive – into active components, which unlock the effects that many people are looking for.
 With time, cannabis can go through the decarboxylation process on its own, or there are other ways that you can speed up the process.

 The two main catalysts in the decarboxylation process are heat and time.
 Curing and drying cannabis over time will result in partial decarboxylation.
 Smoking and vaporizing can instantly decarboxylate cannabinoids as a result of the extremely high temperatures that are present, and this makes them immediately available for absorption via inhalation.
-However, people with respiratory conditions, children, or the elderly who are attempting to use cannabis for its medicinal purposes likely will not want to inhale the smoke, so extracting numerous cannabinoids and terpenes in the form of oil is often a better strategy.
+However, people with respiratory conditions, children, or the elderly who are attempting to use cannabis for its medicinal purposes likely will not want to inhale the smoke, so being able to extract numerous cannabinoids and terpenes in the form of oil is often a better strategy.

 Why Decarboxylation is Important for CBD